webinos-apps/app-PartyPlayer/README.md

 Author Victor Klos
 -->

-Project home of the Webinos PartyPlayer demo.
+## Project home of the webinos PartyPlayer demo

 The layout of this project folder is as follows: